simonvomeyser/simple-web-dev/resources/markdown/the-laravel-scheduler-without-cronjobs.md

 Just keep in mind that some of them won't allow calling your`/scheduler` route every minute.
 An option could be to set up your Laravel schedules according to limitations of the service you use: If your hoster allows a cronjob to visit a route every 20 minutes you can still plan things in 20, 40, 60 Minute increments.

-If you, on the other hand, set up something that should happen every 5 minutes but only can hit the route all 20 minutes, you are asking for headache!
-Even worse, some combination that is not divisible without remainder will make your brain melt.
+If you, on the other hand, set up something that should happen every 5 minutes but only can hit the route all 20 minutes, you are asking for trouble.
+Some combinations not divisible without remainder will even make your brain melt.
 You did set up a task that should run every 7 minutes but you hit the route only every 60 minutes?
 The least common multiple is 420, so it will only run every 7 hours 🤯

-## No cronjobs at all with your hoster?
-Still no problem!
+## No or only random cronjobs at all with your hoster?

-Since visiting the new route yourself every minute would make you a modern day Sisyphus - Why not use a product that offers "cronjobs as a service"?
+Since visiting the new route yourself every minute would make you a modern-day Sisyphus - Why not use a product that offers "cronjobs as a service"?

 CaaS, I even like how that sounds.
 Almost like the dutch word for cheese.
-Hmmm cheeese. 🧀
+Hmmm cheese! 🧀

 Some of them are listed at [cronjobservices.com](https://www.cronjobservices.com/), they did good work of comparing some of them.
 But hey, other options are just a googly [search](https://www.google.de/search?q=cronjob+as+a+service) away 🙂